EternityForest/AnyoneCanDoIt/README.md

 Don't assume you or anyone else will be able to remember something later.

-And especially watch out for statements of the form "When X, I will do Y".
+And especially watch out for statements of the form "when X, I will do Y".

 I personally usually treat those as a complete impossibility that I am guaranteed to forget, if the matter is of any importance.